 39. "Your injuries were totally subjective and didn't require X-rays, an MRI, or any orthopedic tests."

-40. "You were examined by a doctor that was recommended by the insurance company soon after the accident and were found to be uninjured and not in need of treatment."
+40. "You were examined by a doctor that was recommended by the insurance company soon after the accident and was found to be uninjured and not in need of treatment."

 41. "You have a history of mental illness or emotional problems."